cdktf/cdktf-provider-azuread/docs/dataAzureadUsers.java.md

 ---

+##### `employeeIds`<sup>Optional</sup> <a name="employeeIds" id="@cdktf/provider-azuread.dataAzureadUsers.DataAzureadUsers.Initializer.parameter.employeeIds"></a>

+- *Type:* java.util.List<java.lang.String>

+The employee identifier assigned to the user by the organisation.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.40.0/docs/data-sources/users#employee_ids DataAzureadUsers#employee_ids}

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-azuread.dataAzureadUsers.DataAzureadUsers.Initializer.parameter.id"></a>

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.39.0/docs/data-sources/users#id DataAzureadUsers#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.40.0/docs/data-sources/users#id DataAzureadUsers#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.